 Student outcomes also vary significantly between these two programs.
 While professionals with MBAs and MSIMs can become data analysts, consultants and managers, information management master’s holders are more likely than MBAs to end up in technical and technology-focused roles related to information architecture, information security and knowledge management.

 One final differentiating factor that may make the MSIM the more attractive option is price.
 Typical MBA programs can cost anywhere from $70,000 to over $100,000.
 The UW MSIM, offered online, costs much less, regardless of your chosen track or whether you live in-state or out-of-state.
-In 2022, the Early-Career track tuition cost about $60,000, the Early-Career Accelerated track tuition cost about $37,000 and the Mid-Career track tuition cost about $33,000.
+In 2024, the Early-Career track tuition cost about $66,000, the Early-Career Accelerated track tuition cost about $40,000 and the Mid-Career track tuition cost about $36,000.
 In-state and out-of-state students pay the same tuition.

 HOW TO DETERMINE WHICH DEGREE IS RIGHT FOR YOU

 According to one Graduate Management Admissions Council (GMAC) student survey, most prospective graduate students consider at least three MBA and business master’s program types before making their final decisions.
-Given how different these academic pathways are, you likely have some inkling by now which degree aligns more closely with your aptitudes, interests and goals.
+Given how different these academic pathways are, you likely have some inkling by now as to which degree aligns more closely with your aptitudes, interests and goals.

 While it is possible to transition into strategic roles in information management with an MBA plus professional experience, an MBA program won’t give you the specific skills and knowledge to critically analyze processes and resolve challenges across all areas of information management for your organization.